dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 }
 ```

 This is correctly illegal in that case because the compiler has to consider the pathological case that `S.Data` could cyclic assign via `this`.
 That forces methods all methods that call `S.Data` to further mark their `ref` parameters as `[UnscopedRef]`.
 This is viral until the method which creates the value as a local.
-This is why *return only* exists as an escape scope.
+This is why *return-only* exists as a *safe-context*.
 It does complicate the spec / implementation but it serves to make the feature significantly more usable.

-Note: this cyclic assignment problem does continue to exist for `[UnscopedRef] out` to `ref struct` because that causes the *safe-to-escape* and *ref-safe-to-escape* to be equivalent.
+Note: this cyclic assignment problem does continue to exist for `[UnscopedRef] out` to `ref struct` because that causes the *safe-context* and *ref-safe-context* to be equivalent.

 ```c#
 ref struct RS